Heat Networks

 EU Commission Opens Consultations On Post-2030 Energy Efficiency Legal Framework

-The European Commission has launched consultations on the post-2030 energy efficiency framework, a key pillar for achieving the EU's 90% greenhouse gas reduction target by 2040.
+The European Commission has launched consultations on the post-2030 energy efficiency framework to support the EU's 90% greenhouse gas reduction target for 2040.
 Impacted sectors, including data centers and energy-intensive industries, should engage now to influence future electrification and performance standards ahead of the late 2026 legislative proposal.

 ec.europa.euEuropean UnionEuropean Union